 • Space shall be recognized and reserved for student organizations and/or student activities related information.

 Bulletin board use will be monitored monthly.
 If no student organizations desires usage and space is available, the Associate Dean of Students will designate space as requested on a monthly basis.

 Students who are sponsored by their employer or have financial aid may have a voucher in the CollegeStore for the purchase of books and/ or supplies.
-These vouchers are available until the cashier closes them about the third week of the semester.
+These vouchers are available until the Cashiers Office closes them.
 Students are encouraged to take advantage of the expanded CollegeStore hours before the start of each term and during the first week of the term to buy books early to avoid the rush!

 The CollegeStore makes every effort to have required textbooks available for students.
 In addition, the CollegeStore purchases many used textbooks.
 Because some titles are more abundant than others, one course may have all used books while another course may have none.